Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/Lesson2/assignments/plist.md

 ## Step 5 - Show

-When you are done, share a screenshot of you tableview on the slack channel for the class.
+- When you are done, share a screenshot of you tableview on the slack channel for the class.
+- Also submit your project to Gradescope.